 The EPA requires public water systems that use surface water sources to monitor for Cryptosporidium.
 This is a microbial pathogen found in lakes and rivers throughout the U.S. that can cause gastrointestinal illness if consumed.
-Aquarion continues to meet or exceed state and federal health and treatment standards.
-In addition, there are no reported cases of waterborne disease due to Cryptosporidium in Aquarion Water Company's drinking water.
+Aquarion continues to monitor its surface water sources and has not detected Cryptosporidium.